AliDehbansiahkarbon/SmartPointers/README.md

-# SmartPointers
+# SmartPointers (Garbage collector simulator) for Delphi.
-This repo includes all diiferent version of SmartPointer in Delphi to simulate garbage collector.
+## This repo includes five different implementations of SmartPointers in Delphi to simulate garbage collectors.
+In this way you will bind your objects to a reference counting supported object like an interface or a record and this object will automatically free the referenced object at the end of the scope.
+You just create your object and don't worry about freeing anymore.

+## There is a sample vcl app to demonstrate the usage.